Florida Gov. Ron DeSantis, top rival to Trump, jumps into the race for president

 Not exactly the "anti-Trump"

-DeSantis' entry shouldn't be confused as part of an anti-Trump or "Never Trump" effort.
-He's been been seen as a more disciplined and calculating version of the former president — even if he owes much of his success to Trump.
+DeSantis' entry shouldn't be confused with part of an anti-Trump or "Never Trump" effort.
+He's been seen as a more disciplined and calculating version of the former president — even if he owes much of his success to Trump.

 It's not an easy task to go from congressman to governor.
 DeSantis was helped greatly in the GOP primary because of Trump's endorsement — and he clung to Trump to initially win the governorship.